albertz/music-player/OtherProjects.md

 There exists a huge amount of music players.
 Here is a list of some and other related projects.
 This list is not meant to be complete - but rather to be interesting in the scope of this project.
 This means a focus on Open Source, sound quality, platform independence, advanced DJ features, advanced queuing systems, etc.

+(I'm open for suggestions but don't expect that I will just add anything here.)

 ## Music players

 ### [Amarok](http://amarok.kde.org/)